keremoktar/keremoktar.github.io/docs/publications.md

 # My Publications.

 ## Peer-reviewed Journal Articles:
+**Oktar, K.,** Lombrozo, T., & Griffiths, T. (2024).
+Learning from Aggregated Opinion.
+(Accepted at Psychological Science)
+ - *If 4 people think something is true, and 14 think it is false, what is the likelihood that it is true?
+People's answers to this problem match a Bayesian model's predictions well; better than alternative heuristics from epistemology and economics.*

+**Oktar, K.**, Sucholutsky, I., Lombrozo, T., & Griffiths, T. (2024).
+Unpacking Divergence and Misalignment in Cognitive Science and Artificial Intelligence.
+(Accepted at Decision).
+ - *Is disagreement a difference in beliefs, or is it a misalignment in worldviews?
+We formally define and relate both, and discuss how not taking alignment into account can lead to ineffective, or backfiring, interventions.*

 **Oktar, K.**, Lerner, A., Malaviya, M., & Lombrozo, T. (2023).
 Philosophy instruction changes views on moral controversies by decreasing reliance on intuition.
 Cognition, 236, 105434. [https://doi.org/10.1016/j.cognition.2023.105434](https://doi.org/10.1016/j.cognition.2023.105434)
+ - *Does moral reasoning play a role in shaping moral judgments?
+Recent research suggests it does not.
+Yet we find that a moral philosophy course can change students' views---especially those students who relied most on their intuitions initially.*
 - Best Poster Prize at SPP 2023

 **Oktar, K.** and Lombrozo, T. (2022).
 Deciding to be authentic: Intuition is favored over deliberation when authenticity matters.
 Cognition, 223, 105021. [https://doi.org/10.1016/j.cognition.2022.105021](https://doi.org/10.1016/j.cognition.2022.105021)
+ - *Why do we make romantic and financial decisions differently?
+For romance, deliberation seems awkward---imagine doing a linear regression on someone's features---for finance,relying on intuition seems strange.
+This is because people think some decisions (e.g., romance) should reflect their true selves, and that this notion is related to intuition.*
 - In Top 10 Most Downloaded Articles on Cognition, Spring 2022

 Oktar, K., Laura, Z., & Leticia, S. (2019).
 Impact of Increasing Levels of Difficulty on the Generation Effect.
 Koc University Undergraduate Psychology Journal , 4(18), 12-17

 ## Journal Articles Under Review:
-**Oktar, K.,** Lombrozo, T., & Griffiths, T. (2023).
-Learning from Aggregated Opinion.
-(R&R at Psychological Science)

-**Oktar, K.** and Lombrozo, T. (2023).
-How Beliefs Persist Amid Controversy: The Paths to Persistence Model.
-(R&R at Psychological Review).

-**Oktar, K.**, Sucholutsky, I., Lombrozo, T., & Griffiths, T. (2023).
-Unpacking Divergence and Misalignment in Cognitive Science and Artificial Intelligence.
-(R&R at Decision).

 Gottlieb-Cohen, S.\*, **Oktar, K.**\*, & Lombrozo, T. (2022).
 Deciding when we cannot know: First-person priority in transformative choice.
 (Manuscript Under Review at Open-mind).